Maryada Ramanna

 Maryada Ramanna is a 2010 Indian Telugu-language comedy drama film directed by S. S. Rajamouli, who co-wrote the script with S. S. Kanchi.
 Produced by Shobu Yarlagadda and Prasad Devineni under Arka Media Works, the film stars Sunil, Saloni and Nagineedu in the lead roles.
 The music was composed by M. M. Keeravani, with cinematography by Ram Prasad.

 It is Inspired by the Buster Keaton's silent comedy film Our Hospitality.
 When Rajamouli watched Our Hospitality, he liked it immensely and wanted to retell the story in his own way.
 He attempted to contact the original creators but discovered that the original writers had long since died and that the film's copyright had expired, as it had been over 75 years since its release.
 S. S. Kanchi and Rajamouli adapted the story with a Rayalaseema backdrop, focusing on the factional violence and hospitality that co-existed in the region.

 The film was released theatrically on 23 July 2010, the film opened to positive reviews from critics and audiences alike.
-Made on a budget of ₹12–14 crore, the film was commercially successful and earned a distributor share of over ₹28.5 crore.
-(Note: The average exchange rate in 2010 was 45.73 Indian rupees (₹) per 1 US dollar (US$).)
+Made on a budget of ₹120–140 million, the film was commercially successful and earned a distributor share of over ₹285 million.
 It became one of the highest grossing Telugu films of 2010.
 It received four Nandi Awards, including Best Popular Feature Film.
 The film was remade in five languages: Kannada, Bengali, Hindi, Tamil and Malayalam.